-Andre Iagaru: Neal, both excellent questions.
+Andrei Iagaru: Neal, both excellent questions.
 Let me tell you about the experience of my institution.
-We now see colleagues in urology prostate tumor boards every other week, where the cases that are referred to these programs for pre-prostatectomy imaging are reviewed together.
+We now see colleagues in urology prostate tumor board every other week, where the cases that are referred to these programs for pre-prostatectomy imaging are reviewed together.
 Then of course we have the other tumor board with our colleagues in med onc and rad onc for the post-initial treatment setting.

-I recently recognized a number of years ago, SNMMI as well, that the radiologists and nuclear medicine physicians have to get out of their reading room and show their faces.
+It was recognized a number of years ago, at SNMMI as well as RSNA, that the radiologists and nuclear medicine physicians have to get out of their reading rooms and show their faces.
 We had a program at my institution where we were meeting with the patients after their scans and answering their questions, et cetera.
 So it's a multi-pronged approach: be more visible in multidisciplinary tumor boards, be more visible to the patients.

 Phillip Koo: Great, thank you.
 I have two questions.
 Number one, briefly can you talk about access to PSMA today, and what it might look like in the next six months or 12 months?
 And number two, do you have a PSA cutoff at which you would recommend a PSMA PET-CT in a patient at biochemical recurrence?

-The Society of Nuclear Medicine and Molecular Imaging has on its website a posting that very accurately describes locations in the US from the clinicaltrials.gov, that have research access programs or pure research programs offering PSMA-11 and PYL for the patient.
+The Society of Nuclear Medicine and Molecular Imaging has on its website a posting that very accurately describes locations in the US from the clinicaltrials.gov, that have research access programs or research programs offering PSMA-11 and PyL for the patientz.
 They still need to fit the inclusion criteria.
 Some offer it at no cost to patients, some operate at out of pocket cost to patients, but there are options.
-The good news is last week also, both Lantheus Progenics, as well as Telix, put out a press announcement that the FDA accepted their new drug applications for PYL, as well as for PSMA-11.
-We expect PYL, it has a date of review at the end of May and soon after PSMA-11.
+The good news is last week also, both Lantheus Progenics, as well as Telix, put out press announcements that the FDA accepted their new drug applications for PyL, as well as for PSMA-11.
+We expect PyL approvaal, it has a date of review at the end of May and soon after PSMA-11.
 So let's navigate the next few months, and then our patients will have access to PSMA extensively.